bertjiazheng/Structured3D/README.md

 For fair comparison, we define standard training, validation, and testing splits as follows: *scene_00000* to *scene_02999* for training, *scene_03000* to *scene_03249* for validation, and *scene_03250* to *scene_03499* for testing.

+## Errata

+[2020-03-26] Fix issue [#10](https://github.com/bertjiazheng/Structured3D/issues/10) about the basis of the bounding box annotations.
+Please re-download the annotations if you use them.

 ## Tools

 We provide the basic code for viewing the structure annotations of our dataset.